Upper Midwest braces for blizzard, nearly 2 feet of snow

 MINNEAPOLIS (AP) — A monster winter storm took aim at the Upper Midwest on Tuesday, threatening to bring blizzard conditions, bitterly cold temperatures and 2 feet of snow in a three-day onslaught that could affect more than 40 million Americans.

-The storm was to begin around midday and continue through Thursday morning, dumping heavy snow over parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin.
+The storm was to begin around midday and continue through Thursday morning in parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin, with winds gusting as high as 50 mph in some places and wind chills as frigid as minus 50 degrees (minus 46 Celsius).

+The snowfall could be historic, even in a region accustomed to heavy snow.
+As much as 25 inches may pile up, with the heaviest amounts falling across east-central Minnesota and west-central Wisconsin, the National Weather Service said.

-The system was headed straight for the Minneapolis-St. Paul area, where 2 feet of snow or more was possible.
-More than a foot of snow was expected in Sioux Falls, South Dakota.
+The Minneapolis-St. Paul area could see 2 feet of snow or more for the first since in over 30 years.

-The National Weather Service said the blizzard will actually involve two rounds.
-For the Minneapolis-St. Paul area, the first blast that arrives Wednesday afternoon will bring up to 7 inches of snow.
-Round 2 starting later Wednesday and into Thursday is the real whopper, “with an additional 10 to 20 inches expected.”

 People are also reading…

+“It’s not so much our driving, but you’ve got to worry about everybody else driving, with so many accidents caused by people that don’t know the winter driving,” said Larry Lick, 77.

+The weather service said the blizzard will actually involve two rounds.
+For the Minneapolis-St. Paul area, the first blast arrives Wednesday afternoon with up to 7 inches of snow.
+Round 2 starting later Wednesday and extending into Thursday is the real whopper, “with an additional 10 to 20 inches expected.”

-The weather service described the system as a “historic three-day winter storm” that would cause life-threatening travel disruptions.
-Weather service meteorologist Frank Pereira said it was expected to affect about 43 million Americans.
+Weather service meteorologist Frank Pereira said the system was expected to affect about 43 million Americans.

-In Pierre, South Dakota, the weather service expects up to 14 inches of snow, 40 mph winds and temperatures in the single digits by Wednesday night and early Thursday.
-The wind chill could dip to minus 25 degrees (minus 32 Celsius).
+Forecasters warned of life-threatening conditions, with bitter cold and strong winds bringing danger beyond the snow.

-Wind gusts of 35 mph will be common and could reach 50 mph in western and central Minnesota.
+Wind gusts of 35 mph will be common in western and central Minnesota, with some reaching 50 mph.
 That will result in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

-Total snow accumulation could hit 25 inches, with the highest accumulations across east-central Minnesota and west-central Wisconsin, the weather service said.

-The snowfall could be historic, even in a region that gets a lot of snow.

 According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
 31 through Nov.
 3, 1991 — known as the Halloween Blizzard.
 The second-largest was 21.1 inches of snow from Nov.
 29 through Dec.
 1, 1985.
 The Twin Cities got 20 inches of snow on Jan.
 22 and Jan.
 23, 1982.